Javastro/mavenbase/README.md

 # mavenbase

-base maven pom for maven builds
+base maven POM for maven builds in the javastro suite of software.